takelley1/linux-notes/packages.md

 ### yum/dnf & rpm

-`yum install epel-release` = Install EPEL repo.
+`yum install epel-release` = Install EPEL repo.<br>

 ---
 #### Add ISO repo to CentOS 6

-1. Go to centos.org.
+1. Go to centos.org.<br>
-1. Click 'get centos now'.
+1. Click 'get centos now'.<br>
-1. Click 'alternative downloads'.
+1. Click 'alternative downloads'.<br>
-1. Click 'i386' in the row corresponding to CentOS version 6.
+1. Click 'i386' in the row corresponding to CentOS version 6.<br>
-1. Click any mirror link.
+1. Click any mirror link.<br>
 1. Click the `.iso` you wish to download.
 It will likely be the largest one.
-Don't download the torrent.
+Don't download the torrent.<br>
-1. Save it anywhere.
+1. Save it anywhere.<br>
-1. Launch the VM and in the top-left corner of VMWare, click VM -> Removable Devices -> CD/DVD -> Connect.
+1. Launch the VM and in the top-left corner of VMWare, click VM -> Removable Devices -> CD/DVD -> Connect.<br>
-1. Navigate to the `.iso` image file you downloaded.
+1. Navigate to the `.iso` image file you downloaded.<br>
-1. Inside the VM, run `sudo mount /dev/cdrom /[mount-location]`.
+1. Inside the VM, run `sudo mount /dev/cdrom /[mount-location]`.<br>
-1. The disk is now mounted and you can browse the packages.
+1. The disk is now mounted and you can browse the packages.<br>
-1. To turn the packages into a full repo, you need to add the disk ID to the yum configuration. you can do that as follows: `head -1 /[mount-location]/.discinfo`
+1. To turn the packages into a full repo, you need to add the disk ID to the yum configuration. you can do that as follows: `head -1 /[mount-location]/.discinfo`<br>
-1. Copy that number.
+1. Copy that number.<br>
-1. Run your favorite text editor to open `/etc/yum.repos.d/CentOS-Base.repo`.
+1. Run your favorite text editor to open `/etc/yum.repos.d/CentOS-Base.repo`.<br>
-1. For each repo you'd like to add, next to `mediaid=` , enter the number you copied.
+1. For each repo you'd like to add, next to `mediaid=` , enter the number you copied.<br><br>
 1. Next to `baseurl=`, enter the path of the mounted disk.
-For example, if you mounted the disk on `/mnt`, the row would read `baseurl=file:///mnt`.
+For example, if you mounted the disk on `/mnt`, the row would read `baseurl=file:///mnt`.<br>
-1. Run `yum clean all`.
+1. Run `yum clean all`.<br>
-1. Yum should now recognize the disk as a repository.
+1. Yum should now recognize the disk as a repository.<br>